ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ### 64-bit Application Analyzing

 Algorithm of manual searching variable for 64-bit applications differs from the algorithm for 32-bit applications.
 Both algorithms have the same steps.
-But the problem is OllyDbg debugger does not support 64-bit applications now.
+But the problem is, OllyDbg debugger does not support 64-bit applications now.
 We will use WinDbg debugger instead the OllyDbg one in our example.

 Memory of Resource Monitor application from Windows 7 distribution will be analyzing here.
 Bitness of Resource Monitor application matches to the bitness of the Windows OS.
-It means that if you have 64-bit Windows version, Resource Monitor bitness will be equal to 64-bit too.
+It means that if you have 64-bit Windows version, bitness of Resource Monitor will be equal to 64-bit too.
 You can launch the application by typing `perfmon.exe /res` command in a search box of "Start" Windows menu.
 This is the application's screenshot:

 ![Resource Monitor](resource-monitor.png)